PisangOyeng16/IoT_Project_Team_D_SmartPetSolutions/README.md

 # ESP32 Machine Logic Code Explanation

+*NOTE: the code for this can be found in the main_workinglogic_setup.cpp file

 ====== Main logic =====
  can be found at the end of the loop() section. how does it functions?